SitecorePowerShell/Book/scripting.md

 # Scripting

 The Integrated Scripting Environment (ISE) is a great way to group together commands and save for later use.
 Think of the ISE as a beefed up version of the Console.
+The default configuration for SPE requires the ISE to be in an [Elevated Session State](/security.md) before executing scripts.

 Let's have a quick look at the ISE:
 [![PowerShell ISE](images/screenshots/ise-empty.png)](http://youtu.be/RCDprfRsbSU "Click for a quick demo")